 Condition: Very good.
 Newly professionally cleaned and re-varnished.
 Ready to hang.

-As with all of the original antique oil paintings we sell it is offered in the very finest condition it can be for its age, having been professionally cleaned and re-varnished.
+As with all of the original antique oil paintings we sell it is offered in the very finest condition it can be for its age having just been cleaned and re-varnished.

 Medium: Oil on canvas.